chuksalimele/app-builder/README.md

 # app-builder
-A GUI application for bundling GameBaba frontend
+An application designed for bundling GameBaba frontend